-3 Outdoor Home Improvement Tips
+3 Outdoor Home Maintenance Tips

 When the gardening season draws to a close this fall, it’s time to begin working on projects outside of the house.
-This Old House suggests adding these home improvements to this year’s list:

-- Walk and caulk – Reducing energy bills, preventing drafts and keeping critters out of the house in the winter starts with a fresh bead of caulk around windows, siding and joints.
+- Walk and Caulk: Reducing energy bills, preventing drafts, and keeping critters out of the house in the winter starts with a fresh bead of caulk around windows, siding, and joints.
 Before it gets too cold, stroll around the entire exterior of the home and seal any potential air leaks.

-- Maintain paths and walkways – Even if your walkway looks safe now, it will turn treacherous when you add slush and ice this winter.
+- Maintain Paths and Walkways: Even if your walkway looks safe now, it will turn treacherous when you add slush and ice this winter.
 Take a weekend to even out brick pavers or repair concrete.

-- Wash your home – Many homeowners don’t realize how dirty their house can get.
-Even the best siding won’t shed all the dust, dirt and rain that a house is constantly exposed to.
+- Wash Your Home: Many homeowners don’t realize how dirty their house can get.
+Even the best siding won’t shed all the dust, dirt, and rain that a house is constantly exposed to.
 While some synthetic sidings don’t hold paint, they can be given a face lift with a power washer.

-3 Indoor Home Improvement Tips
+3 Indoor Home Maintenance Tips